-Every December, Central Texans experience allergy symptoms the rest of the country perhaps doesn’t even know about.
+Every December, Texans experience allergy symptoms the rest of the country perhaps doesn’t even know about.
 People refer to it as “cedar fever,” and it results from the heavy pollen release from a type of juniper tree called mountain cedar.

 They say, “Everything’s bigger in Texas” and, sure enough, mountain cedar trees generate some of the highest concentrations of pollen of any plant.
 Cedar pollen clouds can spread out over entire cities, traveling over 100 miles on dry, windy days.

 What are the common symptoms of cedar fever allergies?

 As a result, many Texans are exposed to cedar pollen every year during peak pollination seasons (December, January, and February).
 At least 25 percent of Central Texans experience allergic reactions during this time.
 Despite the deceptive name Cedar Fever, there is no fever associated with cedar allergies.
 The most common symptoms include: